Business dictionary

 8. Fair performance evaluation

-And if you're a leader and want to learn how to motivate your employees for even better work relationships, don't miss this Ted Talk:
+And if you're a leader and want to learn how to motivate your employees for even better work relationships, don't miss this Ted Talk.

 Functional structure examples